German SPD seeks allies to replace Merkel-led coalition | Politics

 The center-left Social Democrats (SPD) won 25.7% of the vote, ahead of 24.1% for Merkel's CDU/CSU conservative bloc, according to provisional results.
 The Greens came in at 14.8% and the liberal Free Democrats (FDP) were on 11.5%.
 The SPD's recovery marks a tentative revival for center-left parties in parts of Europe, following the election of Democrat Joe Biden as U.S. president in 2020.
 Norway's center-left opposition party also won an election earlier this month.

+He said other parties had enough in common to find a working compromise.
+"Personalities and ministerial positions will probably be more important in the end than policies."

-On Monday, the parties will start sounding each other out about possible alliances in informal discussions.
-To secure a majority in parliament, the SPD is likely to seek an alliance with the Greens and the FDP, although the two parties could also team up with the conservatives.
+WHO WILL BE CHANCELLOR?
+The parties will start sounding each other out on Monday about possible alliances in informal discussions.

+The SPD is likely to seek an alliance with the Greens and the FDP to secure a parliamentary majority, although the two parties could also team up with the conservatives.
+SDP General Secretary Lars Klingbeil told ARD television, the party would fight to ensure Scholz becomes the next chancellor.
+"We won the election," he said.

 COALITION FOR CHRISTMAS?
 Merkel has stood large on the European stage almost since taking office in 2005 - when George W. Bush was U.S. president, Jacques Chirac in the Elysee Palace in Paris, and Tony Blair British prime minister.